Compare CrashPlan Against Other Cloud-Based Backup Services

 Are there any file type or file size restrictions?

-We don’t set any file size limits and or block specific file types.
-There are a few files in certain system folders CrashPlan won’t backup.
+We don’t set any file size limits.
+There are a few files in certain system folders CrashPlan won’t protect.
+More information about those is available in our support documentation.

 Can I use CrashPlan for Small Business with data that falls under HIPAA?

 Yes!
-CrashPlan for Small Business users who need to be HIPAA compliant should contact our Customer Champions to obtain a Business Associate Agreement (BAA).
+CrashPlan for Small Business users who need to be HIPAA compliant should contact our Support Agents to obtain a Business Associate Agreement (BAA).
 This combined with our default active AES-256 encryption should allow you to check one more thing off that HIPAA compliance list.

 How does the free trial work?

 It’s easy: sign-up today for a free, one-month trial.
-You get free, unlimited storage for about a month.
-After you’ve tried us, we think you’ll love it so much you’ll stay and keep backing up your files.
+You get free storage for about a month.
+After you’ve tried us, we think you’ll love it so much you’ll stay and keep protecting your files.
 But, of course, you can cancel at any time and there’s no obligation.